-The minimum allowable diameter of conduits is 4 inches.
-Conduit joints must be hydraulically smooth and consistent with the manufacturer’s recommendation for the conduit material and installation. inlet is the very top inlet in a terrace/basin system.
+The minimum allowable diameter of conduits is 4 inches, except the offset pipe between the surface intake riser and underground outlet may be 3 inches.
+Conduit joints must be hydraulically smooth and consistent with the manufacturer’s recommendation for the conduit material and installation.

+An offset pipe is required between the inlet and the underground outlet conduit unless the inlet is the top inlet in a terrace/basin system.
+Outlet conduit does not extend upstream from the inlet.
+The minimum length of the offset pipe is 8 feet.

 If the top most inlet in a terrace/basin system is placed directly on the main conduit, the conduit must be non-perforated from the inlet to the toe of the embankment backslope.

+If the offset pipe is used to restrict flow, use pipe and joints rated to withstand the anticipated pressure.

+The fittings used to connect the inlet pipe to the underground outlet conduit must be watertight.
+Fittings will comply with the underground outlet manufacturer’s recommendations and be of equivalent strength and pressure rating.
+Fittings must not reduce or impair the overall integrity or function of the underground outlet system.

 Design the underground outlet to ensure that maximum allowable loads on the conduit are not exceeded for the type and size of conduit.
 Assess the depth of cover requirements to prevent damage to the underground outlet from traffic, tillage operations, and frost action.
 Design perforated components of underground outlets to prevent soil particle movement into the underground outlet.
-In absence of manufacturer’s data, use NRCS Conservation Practice Standard (CPS) Subsurface Drain (Code 606) criteria for filters, design loading, placement, and bedding requirements.
+In absence of manufacturer’s data, use Iowa NRCS Conservation Practice Standard (CPS) Subsurface Drain (Code 606) criteria for filters, design loading, placement, and bedding requirements.

 Provide thrust blocking or anchoring where needed to prevent undesired movement of the conduit.
 Evaluate placement, bedding, and backfill requirements for the conduit to ensure integrity of the installation.
-In absence of manufacturer’s data, design thrust blocks in accordance with NRCS Title 210, National Engineering Handbook, Part 636, Chapter 52, “Structural Design of Flexible Conduits.”
+In absence of manufacturer’s data, design thrust blocks in accordance with NRCS 210 NEH Part 636, Chapter 52, “Structural Design of Flexible Conduits” (210 NEH Part 636 Ch 52).

 Minimum velocity and grade